 Table 4.
+Interview results: Factors of hydroponic urban farming success

+Questions Informant responses

-Interview results: Factors of hydroponic urban farming success Questions How do mothers start hydroponic urban farming businesses?
-Coding B1 Informant responses Coding B1.1 "The beginning of hydroponic cultivation started when our extension officer directed us to start growing hydroponically, and we also became increasingly aware that we should keep up with technological advancements.
+How do mothers start Coding B1.1 hydroponic urban farming businesses?
+Coding B1

+"The beginning of hydroponic cultivation started when our extension officer directed us to start growing hydroponically, and we also became increasingly aware that we should keep up with technological advancements.
 This is one of the evolving cultivation processes due to the advancement of technology".

+(Jumriati/4-11-2023)

+Do mothers have specific Coding B2.1 hydroponic farming?
+Coding B2 knowledge and skills in "Regarding knowledge and skills, initially, we learned through urban self-study about how to manage hydroponics.
+However, since we also collaborate with the agricultural department, the government provides us with counseling and socialization about the process of managing hydroponic plants.
+Therefore, we become more knowledgeable and continue to develop this cultivation".

+(Jumriati/4-11-2023)

+How do mothers sell the Coding B3.1 harvest products from hydroponic farming?
+Coding B3

+"For selling vegetables like lettuce, we already have our own regular urban customers, one of them is Mr. Bur's shop on Gotong Royong Street and there's a branch in BTP.
+So, for crops like lettuce, once they are ready for harvest, we don't need to worry about finding buyers anymore because we already have regular customers.
+As for vegetables like water spinach, we consign them to vegetable collectors.
+Then, for chili peppers, Mr. Bur also takes them, but if the price drops, we sell them ourselves".

+(Enny/4-11-2023)

-(Jumriati/4-11-2023) Do mothers have specific knowledge and skills in hydroponic urban farming?
-Coding B2 "Regarding knowledge and skills, initially, we learned through How do mothers sell the harvest products from hydroponic urban farming?
-Coding B3 "For selling vegetables like lettuce, we already have our own regular Does mothers receive support from family or the community in developing hydroponic urban farming?
-Coding B4 Coding B4.1 "We receive strong support from our families because on average, the housewives here only work at home, so we utilize our time for hydroponic farming activities.
+mothers receive Coding B4.1 support from family or the community in developing hydroponic urban farming?
+Coding B4

+"We receive strong support from our families because on average, the housewives here only work at home, so we utilize our time for hydroponic farming activities.
 Certainly, this activity increases our knowledge; what we didn't know before, we now know.
 Especially for me, initially, I used to work, but due to COVID, I stopped working and decided to start gardening.
 Initially, I didn't like touching soil, but eventually, I came to enjoy it, especially with hydroponic cultivation".
+(Enny/4-11-2023)

+Have mothers received Coding B5.1 training or assistance related institutions developing urban farming?
+Coding B5

+"At the beginning of our hydroponic activities, we received assistance from the government or for tools and materials to start hydroponic cultivation from PLP2L, in with 1 rack, and from Bank Sulselbar, with 3 racks.
+As for hydroponic hydroponic cultivation training, we were given guidance on how to implement hydroponic systems".

+(Enny/4-11-2023)

-(Enny/4-11-2023) Have mothers received training or assistance from the government or related institutions in developing hydroponic urban farming?
-Coding B5 "At the beginning of our hydroponic activities, we received assistance for tools and materials to start hydroponic cultivation from PLP2L, How do mothers ensure the sustainability of hydroponic urban farming businesses?
-Coding B6 Coding B6.1 "We create a solid plan for our hydroponic urban farming business.
-This includes scheduling planting, managing nutrients, financial management, and equipment maintenance.
+How do mothers ensure Coding B6.1 sustainability businesses?
+Coding B6 of "We create a solid plan for our hydroponic urban farming business. hydroponic urban farming This includes scheduling planting, managing nutrients, financial management, and equipment maintenance.
 With careful planning, we can optimize harvest yields and ensure the sustainability of our business".

+(Atyratu/4-11-2023)

-(Atyratu/4-11-2023) Do members of Anggrek's KWT collaborate with other farmers in Makassar City to develop hydroponic urban farming?
-Coding B7 "Yes, we definitely collaborate with other groups or communities who have similar interests in hydroponic urban farming.
-This allows for the exchange of knowledge among the mothers involved in KWT and
+Do members of Anggrek's Coding B7.1 KWT City to hydroponic farming?
+Coding B7 collaborate with "Yes, we definitely collaborate with other groups or communities who other farmers in Makassar have similar interests in hydroponic urban farming.
+This allows for develop the exchange of knowledge among the mothers involved in KWT and urban support among community members.
+Through collaboration and networking, we can obtain greater support and expand business opportunities".

+(Atyratu/4-11-2023)